Abson-dev/Data4Decision/README.md

 # Data4Decision

+# Methodology

+## Multi-dimensional deprivation index
 The multi-dimensional deprivation index (MDDI) is a composite score of vulnerability or deprivation.
-In this study, the five dimensions deemed critical for South Sudan refugees and the South Sudan host community are considered: food security, education, health, living standards (shelter and wash) and Safe.
+In this study, the six dimensions deemed critical for South Sudan refugees and the South Sudan host community are considered: food security, education, health, living standards (shelter and wash) and Safe.

-## Multidimensional Needs Assessment Indicators

 | Dimension     | Dimension Weight | Indicator                                                                                                                  | Indicator Weight |
 |---------------|------------------|-----------------------------------------------------------------------------------------------------------------------------|------------------|